 LAW 270 Probation and Parole (3) i.
-Examines probation and parole alternatives to confinement and their effectiveness in curbing future criminal behavior.
+Examines probation, parole and alternatives to confinement and their effectiveness in curbing future criminal behavior.
 Prerequisite: LAW 200.

-LAW 280 Criminalistics (3) I, ii.
-Introductory survey of modern methodology for police laboratories; reviews the need for professional investigations, and introduces the means of achieving high degrees of proficiency in the field of scientific criminal inquiries Prerequisite: 12 credits in criminal justice, including LAW 160.
+LAW 280 Criminalistics (3) I, II, III.
+Introductory survey of modern methodology for police laboratories; reviews the need for professional investigations, and introduces the means of achieving high degrees of proficiency in the field of scientific criminal inquiries Prerequisite: 9 credits in criminal justice.

-LAW 290 Practicum in Criminal Justice (3) i, ii, iii.
-Designed to provide students with 40 hours of practical experience, monitored by the instructor in a supervised setting with a criminal justice agency.
-Prerequisite: completed major application in the Criminal Justice Department and a sophomore status.
+LAW 290 Practicum I (3) i, ii, iii.
+Designed to provide students with 40 hours of practical experience, monitored by the instructor in a supervised setting with a criminal justice or legal agency.
+Prerequisite: completed major application in the Criminal Justice and Legal Studies Department.